vijitdua/HackDavis2024-TaskUp/README.md

 while providing an engaging and interactive experience.
 The application seamlessly integrates task management with gamification techniques and collaboration tools, catering to both individual users and teams.

+> This was my second-ever project, following my [Multiplayer TicTacToe](https://github.com/vijitdua/multiplayer-tic-tac-toe) app.
+It was also my first experience <ins>working in a team</ins> on a full-stack application, focusing on both the frontend and backend.
+Pardon the poor file structure and code style, newer projects have better code :).

 [Check out the demo video](https://youtu.be/s_a5ya_JwBQ)

 ---